Shaping chaos in bilayer graphene cavities: Materials and Methods

 \subsection{Tight-binding model parameters}

-For the tight-binding model of BLG, we adopt the commonly used parameters for AB-stacked layers.
-The lattice constant for BLG is $a = 0.246~\mathrm{nm}$, and the interlayer distance is $d = 0.335~\mathrm{nm}$.
-The intralayer nearest-neighbor hopping is $t_0 = 3.16$~eV, the interlayer vertical hopping between dimer sites is $t_1 = 0.381$~eV, and the skew interlayer hoppings are $t_3 =0.38$~eV and $t_4 = 0.14$~eV~\cite{PhysRevB.81.195406}.
+For the tight-binding model of BLG, we adopt the commonly used parameters for AB-stacked layers, as reported in Ref.~\cite{PhysRevB.81.195406}.
+Specifically, the lattice constant for BLG is $a = 0.246~\mathrm{nm}$, and the interlayer distance is $d = 0.335~\mathrm{nm}$.
+The intralayer nearest-neighbor hopping is $\gamma_0 = 3.16$~eV, the interlayer vertical hopping between dimer sites is $\gamma_1 = 0.381$~eV, and the skew interlayer hopping are $\gamma_3 =0.38$~eV and the same-sublattice interlayer hopping $\gamma_4 = 0.14$~eV.

 The circumradius of the cavity is set to $r = 400\, \textrm{nm}$ that corresponds to a characteristic size $L \approx 800\, \textrm{nm}$.
-In our numerical calculations, the hexagonal cavities contain on the order of $10^6$ lattice sites, but we are able to to resolve fully quantum spectrum in this regime where semi-classical or continuum approximations would commonly be applied.
+In our numerical calculations, the hexagonal cavities contain on the order of $10^6$ lattice sites, but we are still able to to resolve fully quantum spectrum in this regime where semi-classical or continuum approximations would commonly be applied.

-\subsection{Symmetry Analysis}
+\subsection{Symmetry analysis}

+The symmetry of the tight-binding Hamiltonian differs between the two exemplary configurations with the cavity rotation angles $\theta = 0^{\circ}$ and $\theta = 15^{\circ}$.
+A proper characterization of their quantum-chaotic nature requires analyzing the eigenvalues and eigenstates independently within each symmetry subspace, as defined below via symmetry analysis.